-Therefore, the aim of our study is to develop a decision model to estimate the impact on health of postponing surgical intervention.
+Therefore, the aim of our study is to develop a decision model to estimate the impact of postponing surgical intervention on health.
 This measure of urgency might be used to guide prioritization of surgical intervention form a utilitarian perspective.
 Although this strategy was conceived during the COVID-19 pandemic, our secondary aim is to ensure applicability to the context of upcoming pandemics, as well as to the context of usual care.

 Methods